mherreral/nand2tetris/README.md

 # Nand2Tetris exercises
 ## gates dir
-In the gates dir, you fill find all the nand2tetris gates implemented, most of them simplified by karnaugh maps, and named by minterms
+In the gates dir, you'll find all the nand2tetris gates implemented, most of them simplified by Karnaugh maps, and named by minterms